rasikrodri/EasyForms/README.md

 -Add an EasyFormsRow to the scene

--Add 2d node/nodes that has the 'size' property
+-Add 2d node/nodes that has the 'size' property (like a control)

 -Set the EasyFormsRow settings in the inspector to alight it's content and aligth itself